fpilz82/TestPlanTools/README.md

 }
 ```

-Then initialize the TestPlanTools, set your DevOps-account and call method 'AssociateTestCases':
+Then initialize the TestPlanTools, set your DevOps-account and call method 'AssociateTestCases'.
+This must be done from inside the assembly that contains the tests.

 ```c#
 var testPlanTools = new TestPlanTools(new DevOpsConfiguration